King of Kensington

-King of Kensington is a Canadian television sitcom which aired on CBC Television from 1975 to 1980.
+King of Kensington is a Canadian television sitcom that aired on CBC Television from 1975 to 1980.

 Synopsis

 Al Waxman starred as Larry King, a convenience store owner in Toronto's Kensington Market who was known for helping friends and neighbours solve problems.
 His multicultural group of friends consisted of Nestor Best (Ardon Bess), Max (John J. Dee), and Tony "Duke" Zarro (Bob Vinci), who hung around regularly to the perennial disapproval of King's mother Gladys (Helene Winston).

 For the first three seasons, Fiona Reid played his wife Cathy.
 At the end of the third season, Reid decided to leave the series, so Larry and Cathy divorced.
 Larry then dated Tina (Rosemary Radcliffe) in the fourth season and Gwen Twining (Jayne Eastwood) in the fifth.
 At the same time, Larry sold the convenience store and took a new job with a youth community centre.

 Production

 The show was created by Perry Rosemond, who also produced the first season.
 Other producers included Jack Humphrey (1976–1980) and Joe Partington (1978–1980).
 The original series pilot starred Paul Hecht and Sandra O'Neill as Larry and Cathy King, although the series was recast with Waxman and Reid by the time the show went into production.

 The series featured many Canadian actors as guest stars, including Andrea Martin, Mike Myers, John Candy, Eugene Levy, Dave Thomas, Jeff Wincott and Mark Humphrey.
 The show was popular with viewers; prior to the start of the fourth season, one of the producers noted the show drew 1.5 to 1.8 million viewers weekly.

 The show's gentle but politically conscious humour is seen by some critics as a Canadian version of the topical Norman Lear sitcoms of the 1970s, such as All in the Family and Maude.
 The series maintained a tight production schedule, with episodes sometimes airing just one week or less after they were filmed, so that topical jokes about current news stories could be incorporated into the scripts.

 The series was syndicated to some American stations during the height of its popularity.

 After King of Kensington ended in 1980, many of the producers went on to create the new CBC sitcom Hangin' In, while head writer Louis Del Grande went on to create and star in Seeing Things, and Waxman was cast in the American series Cagney & Lacey.